-- The Nasuverse has "Mystic Codes," which can either amplify the effects of the mage's spells, or perform a predefined function.
+- "Mystic Codes" can either amplify the effects of the mage's spells, or perform a predefined function.
 These can basically be anything that the mage finds fitting and useful, including weapons of various origins (guns are allowed), clothing and accessories (dresses, gloves, etc.), traditional wands and rods, and even pools of mercury.

-- Both Sayuri Kurata and Kano Kirishima use a magic wand or staff in the 2D fighting game Eternal Fighter Zero.
+- Both Sayuri Kurata and Kano Kirishima use a magic wand or staff in Eternal Fighter Zero.
 Sayuri's wand is more of a Magical Girl type wand, with transforming powers.
 Kano's is modeled after the staffs used in fantasy role-playing games, fitting alongside her various tiers of elemental magic and her unique gauge.

 - In the Rune Factory series, the player can purchase staffs and wands that significantly amplify magic power (particularly offensive spells like Fireball).